 Neville has 14 years' investment experience and is a member of the executive committee.
 He spent four years as a research analyst within the financial services team at Old Mutual Asset Managers analysing banks and co-managing the financial fund.
 He joined Coronation in 2000 and in 2001 started managing segregated portfolios.
 Neville currently manages institutional portfolios within Coronation's aggressive equity portfolio range and the Coronation Market Plus fund.
 He also co-manages the Coronation Top 20 Fund.

-Coronation Market Plus comment - Mar 19
+Coronation Market Plus comment - Sep 19

 Invests across various domestic and international asset classes, with a bias towards the equity market over the investment cycle.